Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 \subsection{Our main result and and overview of the paper}

 Our main result is to show that a small modification of the Cholesky factorization algorithm is both accurate and scalable, when applied to kernel matrices obtained from kernels $\K$ identified as Green's functions of elliptic PDEs and a (roughly) homogeneously distributed cloud of points.
 Such kernels are oftentimes used as covariance functions of smooth Gaussian processes (to enforce a smoothness prior on the function to be recovered/interpolated) and therefore a large class of popular kernels fall into this category.
-The cheap, accurate, approximate Cholesky factors provided by our method thereby serve tasks (1--4) from Section~\ref{ssec-cubic-bottleneck}.
+The cheap, accurate, approximate Cholesky factors provided by our method thereby serve tasks (1--4) from \cref{ssec-cubic-bottleneck}.
+We furthermore show that by reversing the elimination order we obtain a fast direct solver for elliptic PDEs.

+Contrary to the present belief that fast solvers for elliptic integral operators require the use of hierarchical low-rank structure or wavelets with a high order of vanishing moments, we show that state-of-the-art performance can be obtained just by zero fill-in Cholesky factorization (which just amounts to skipping some steps in the Cholesky factorization algorithm --- wavelets are only used in the detailed rigorous analysis of the algorithm).
+While there is a huge literature on the sparse Cholesky factorization of \emph{sparse} matrices, we are not aware of any prior literature on the sparse Cholesky factorization of \emph{dense} matrices.